ctran-PLN/SDG_NLP/README.md

 * Feature 3

-## Credits

-### Contributors
+## Contributors
 * Barry Chiu
 * Cat Din Tran
 * Shawne Pierson
 * Gersenda Varisco

 > **Disclaimer**<a name="disclaimer" />: Please Note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use on your own behalf.
-I'm also not responsible if your accounts get banned due to extensive use of this tool.